 8th Grade Projects

-In the fall of 8th grade, students begin working on a project that ties together their leadership abilities, community awareness, core knowledge, and communication skills.
-Choosing a topic of personal significance, students conduct research, write an essay, develop a presentation using a source of media, and present their work to the entire Middle School community.
-In addition, students perform service related to what they have chosen.
+In the fall of 8th grade, students begin working on a project that ties together their leadership abilities, core knowledge, and communication skills.
+Choosing a topic of personal significance, students conduct research, write an essay, develop a presentation using a variety of sources, and present their work to the entire middle school community.

 Click HERE to see an example of an 8th grade project presentation!